JohanOhlin/divingintoazure/_posts/2018-08-01-custom-themes-in-office-ui-fabric-for-react.markdown

 export default App;
 {% endhighlight %}

-One important step here is that <code class="code">getTheme()</code> is called inside a component.
-It doesn't necessarily have to, but the order in which things are called make a difference and <code class="code">loadTheme()</code> has to be called before you call <code class="code">getTheme()</code>.
+One important step here is that `getTheme()` is called inside a component.
+It doesn't necessarily have to, but the order in which things are called make a difference and `loadTheme()` has to be called before you call `getTheme()`.
 When all files are merged together, it's not easy to know in what order things are being loaded.
-But when you put the call inside the component, then you know for sure it'll happen after <code class="code">loadTheme()</code> has been called.
+But when you put the call inside the component, then you know for sure it'll happen after `loadTheme()` has been called.

 These theme details, including other Office UI Fabric configurations, can then also be used if you need to integrate with styling frameworks like [Glamor](https://github.com/threepointone/glamor) or [Aphrodite](https://github.com/Khan/aphrodite).